 - Physical examination of the newborn.
 Ideally given by 72 hours and should include:

 - All babies should have a clinical examination for developmental dysplasia of the hips.
 Those with an abnormality of the hips on examination or a risk factor should also have an ultrasound examination.

 - General examination.

 - Matters of concern for the parents.

-All children (and their parents) should be offered access to the routine child immunisation schedule.
-General practices and child health record departments maintain a register of children aged under five years, invite families for immunisations and maintain a record of any adverse reactions, on the GP record.
+All children should be offered access to the routine child immunisation schedule.
+General practices and child health record departments maintain a register of children aged under 5 years, invite families for immunisations and maintain a record of any adverse reactions, on the GP record.
 At every contact, members of the team should identify the immunisation status of the child.